dvl/locator/README.md

 ---

 * I've needed to import over 300k XMLs files into a database, and get all files to filter it later was using too much memory.
-* Symfony's Finder is too powerfull for what I needed.
+* Symfony's Finder is too powerfull for what I needed, and it probably will be used only once.

 Usage